-The American Gap Association defines a gap year as a structured period of time where students pause their formal education to increase self-awareness, challenge comfort zones, and experiment with possible careers.
+The Gap Year Association defines a gap year as a structured period of time where students pause their formal education to increase self-awareness, challenge comfort zones, and experiment with possible careers.
 Originating in the U.K. in the 1970’s, gap years have become increasingly common in the U.S. and around the world.

 The top two reasons students themselves give for taking a gap are:

 Desire to find out more about themselves before college life

 Beyond these two, there are plenty of other reasons to consider:

 1. Structured Gap Year participants get more out of college

 Research indicates that students who take a gap year graduate college with higher GPAs than their counterparts.
 They are more likely to complete their degree within 4 years.
 Finally, they are more able to identify colleges and universities that fit their personalities and career ambitions, and to accurately choose courses of study that engage them.
 (See Benefits of Taking a Gap Year from the AGA).

 2. Ninety-eight percent of colleges and universities accept deferrals for structured gap years